JaysonPye/Journal/2024/November.md

 - Mostly problem solving with a few issues at work, particularly SES mailer servies as well as DB_PROTOTYPE survey functions
 - Turns out surveys were refactored at some point and not tested properly, so responses aren't recorded and creation/deletion from front end were broken.
 - I adapted some of the old functions to get it working, still a bit to do on 11/6.

+### 11/6

+- Troubleshooted Surveys in order to create admin views for create/edit actions, they were previously added but seemed to be incomplete/completely non functional.